JamesGJ5-Learning-To-Code/shopping-cart/plans.md

             -- path strings array, ['home', 'shop']

         -- In between Routes component tags:
-            -- A Route for the Home component, passing to it the following props:
+            -- DONE A Route for the Home component, passing to it the following props:
                 -- websiteType (which in this case will be 'shopping') -- The imageSrc for an image (in this case, an image related to shopping)